About Brand Lift

 Before you begin

-Before you can use Brand Lift measurement, you'll need to create an insertion order with one or more TrueView or video line items.
+To use Brand Lift measurement, create an insertion order with one or more YouTube & partners or video line items.

 - This resolution is by default at the product/brand level.
-If you want insertion-order level resolution, every insertion order you want resolution for must be associated with its own product/brand, and that each meets the budget requirements.
+For insertion-order-level resolution, each insertion order must be associated with its own product/brand, and meet the budget requirements.

 Budgeting for video line items

-Video Brand Lift is measured as a snapshot, meaning that we stop collecting responses after we have reached resolution.
-In order to have the best chance of detecting lift driven by video line items, the sum of all video active line items within a product or brand should meet the $15,000 minimum budget.
+Video Brand Lift is measured as a snapshot, meaning that surveys stop after reaching resolution.
+For the best chance of detecting lift driven by video line items, the sum of all video active line items within a product or brand should meet the $15,000 minimum budget per question.

 - For high-performing insertion orders, you can expect to detect lift once you receive about 2,000 responses per lift metric.